Air passenger rights in the European Union

 - Both airport authorities and airlines must provide training to their staff, so that those providing direct assistance to people with disabilities and reduced mobility should know how to meet their needs.
 All staff working at the airport should be provided with disability equality and awareness training.

-More information is available from flightrights.ie, provided by the Commission for Aviation Regulation.
+More information is available from the Irish Aviation Authority (IAA).

 Passengers who book flights in the EU have the right to know about any of their personal details which are being held or stored.
 They have a right to know what this information is to be used for and who is in control of this information.
 When your travel agent is making an online reservation on your behalf, they must tell you why the information is necessary, how long it is being stored for, which staff member is dealing with your booking and how to contact the organisation.
 Anybody who requests this information must be given free access to their personal details that are being stored.
 The Data Protection Commission has been established to uphold your rights to your personal information.